 Several men were severely burned trying to cross the border to Greece.
 There are fences in the field along the river, between Pazarkule and Greece, a little further from the gendarmerie.
 4-5 Afghan men tried to jump across to the Greek side at midnight, but a Greek soldier poured boiling water with a kettle on their faces.
 A case has been reportedly sent to the European Court of Human Rights.

 Access to the territory through the Syrian land border is discussed in detail in Temporary Protection: Admission to Territory.

 Access at the airport

 Airports in Istanbul (Sabiha Gökçen and Istanbul) continue to serve as a key international hub for connection flights from refugee-producing regions to European and other Western destinations for asylum.
 It should be noted that visa restrictions have applied to Syrian nationals arriving from third countries by air and sea since 2016.
-The main airport is now the new Istanbul Airport and access there is much improved.
+The main airport is now the new Istanbul Airport and access there was much improved before the Covid pandemic.

 Information provided by a stakeholder in March 2019.